-Faculty members in the Department of Informatics and Computer Engineering at UNIWA involved in the PSP programme Advanced Technologies of Computer Systems have good qualifications and are capable to teach the assigned topics in the curriculum.
+The EEAP found that Faculty members involved in the PSP Cybersecurity of the Department of Informatics and Computer Engineering at UNIWA have good qualifications and are capable to teach the assigned topics in the curriculum.
 Students appreciate their teachers' efforts which helps make the program successful.